sva-dsi/2018-fall-course/p5guide.md

 We've hardly dug into the data, but alarms might be ringing in our brains: "Here's the NYC stop and frisk data, a notoriously fraught method of policing, and we have a category of data that tells us a short justification why an officer might have spent 30, 60, 90 minutes or more confronting people in the streets.
 Without any other reason than the officer's own impetus, we see that the justification for their confrontation is ambiguously categorized as 'Terrorism'.
 Other properties of the data such as how much time passed before intervening, the rank of the officer, and so on.
 What is the data telling us?
 What is the data hiding?
 Can we trust what is reported?"

+You might be wondering...**how do you know what the column names are?** or **how do you decide which properties to examine?** These are important questions that can be answered if you look at the data's **metadata**. **Metadata** are information about the data that you're using.
+In the metadata you should find out information such as:

+* when the data was created
+* who created the data
+* who to contact if you have questions about the data
+* what are the properties of the data? e.g. what do the column names mean?
+* how the data were calculated

+These information are indispensible for how and what you discover about the data that you're interrogating.
+In the example above, the [metadata of the stop and frisk data](https://data.cityofnewyork.us/api/views/ftxv-d5ix/files/9cecce6d-baca-4a60-be9d-31501b5639f0?download=true&filename=2016-sqf-file-spec.xlsx) can be found in this Excel spreadsheet (TODO: export to pdf or more friendly accessible file format).

+You can see some analyses of the [NYC Stop and Frisk Data by the ACLU](https://www.nyclu.org/en/stop-and-frisk-data).

 <!--
 ## P5.Table: for Loops and Conditional Statements: `If/else` and `for` using .getRow();